UnlyEd/next-right-now/README.md

 # How to use?

 If you're interested about using this project for yourself, see our ["How to use" Guide](./README_HOW_TO_USE.md).

 ---

+# Roadmap and future improvements

+> This boilerplate is usable (and used) in production environments.
+But there are a few improvements we're really looking towards.

+- **Static Site Generation (SSG)**
+    - This feature is currently in [RFC draft](https://github.com/zeit/next.js/issues/9524) and being developed on the Zeit framework.
+    It's gonna be a huge game changer for Next.js, because it will allow statically generated apps that are still dynamic.
+    It's similar of what Gatbsy allows, but it will be much more powerful and flexible, as we will be able to enable SSG on a page basis.
+    This means that on the same app, some page may use SSR, other may use SSG, etc.
+    We are closely watching this RFC, as we hope to change the boilerplate to handle such use case.

+---